tatevkyosababyan/Fine-Tune-Stable-Diffusion/README.md

 ```python
 new_model.diffusion_model.load_weights('/path/to/file/renaissance_model.h5')
 ```
-3) Create a variable to hold the values of the to be generated image such as prompt, batch size, iterations, and seed
+3) Create a variable to hold the values of the to-be-generated image such as prompt, batch size, iterations, and seed
 ```python
 img = new_model.text_to_image(
        prompt="A woman with an enigmatic smile against a dark background",